ehmicky/modern-errors/README.md

 try {
   throw 'Missing file path.'
 } catch (error) {
-  // Normalize error string to an error instance throw AnyError.normalize(error)
+  // Normalized from a string to an `Error` instance throw AnyError.normalize(error)
 }
 ```